kjbark3r/ElkDatabase/README.md

 # NSERP_DB
-Creating the final elk location database for the NSERP project
+## Creating final elk location database for NSERP project

+Basic Steps
+- [ ] Format raw data from 3300 collars
+- [ ] Format raw data from Iridium collars
+- [ ] Read in collar deployment data (to incl.
+AnimalID and gender)
+- [ ] Combine all pertinent data into final database